ShonTaware/SRAM_SKY130/README.md

 ```

 ### Active Layer and Active Contact
+Sky130 do not consist any layer named `active` or `active_contact` as that in case of other default technologies.
 The default `active` layer corresponds to `diff` (active diffusion) layer in SKY130.
 Similarly, the default `active_contact` layer corresponds to  `tap` layer in SKY130.

 ```